Half a croissant, on a plate, with a sign in front of it saying '50c'

 The halfbakery can kick users out without warning, explanation, or appeal, at the sole discretion of the website's operator.

-Good ways of getting kicked out are to post blatantly sexist or racist material; to abuse the site for commercial purposes; to persistently delete other users' criticism of one's inventions; to fraudulently vote using multiple accounts; and to forward chain letters to bakesperson@gmail.com.
+Good ways of getting kicked out are to post blatantly sexist or racist material; to abuse the site for political or commercial purposes; to persistently delete other users' criticism of one's inventions; to fraudulently vote using multiple accounts; and to forward chain letters to bakesperson@gmail.com.

 Logging in and out